-New Mexico has 27 scenic byways and trails for sightseeing and exploring by motorcycle.
-Motorcycling is also a popular way to commute in downtown Albuquerque.
-Unfortunately, negligence can make motorcycling more dangerous than it needs to be.
-On average, a motorcyclist was in an accident every 8 hours in New Mexico in 2018.
-Negligent and reckless drivers caused many of these collisions.
+New Mexico has 27 scenic byways and trails known for sightseeing and exploring by motorcycle.
+Motorcycling is also a popular way to commute in downtown Albuquerque, yet, unfortunately, negligence can make motorcycling more dangerous than it needs to be.
+On average, in 2018, a motorcyclist was in an accident every 8 hours in New Mexico, with negligence and reckless drivers causing many of these collisions.

-If you think someone else’s negligence caused your motorcycle accident in Albuquerque, do not hesitate to contact Ring Jimenez, P.C. for a free consultation with our Albuquerque motorcycle accident attorneys.
-Our local and experienced motorcycle accident experts may be able to help you recover compensation from the at-fault party.
+If you think someone else’s negligence caused your motorcycle accident, do not hesitate to contact Ring Jimenez, P.C. for a free consultation with our Albuquerque accident attorneys.
+The local and experienced Albuquerque motorcycle accident attorneys at our law firm may be able to help you recover compensation from the at-fault party.

 - We understand the importance of direct communication with your attorney.
 We get to know our clients and give them constant updates about their cases.